 At this point, that possibility is a big problem.
 According to a new study from Kaiser Health News, this country is facing an epidemic of diabetic foot amputations.
 In California alone, between 2011 and 2017, 82,000 individuals lost limbs due to diabetic complications.

-Diabetics lose their limbs for a number of reasons: the disease can raise sugar levels in the blood stream, which in turn can affect circulation and cause organ damage.
+As we mentioned, diabetics lose their limbs for a number of reasons.
+The disease can raise sugar levels in the blood stream, which in turn can affect circulation and cause organ damage.
 Diabetics also often experience reduced sensation in the extremities (neuropathy), which can threaten limbs in two ways: